roadsnail/Pi-ve/README.md

 Control your Central Heating/Hot Water boiler on your local network using Pi-ve from:-

 * Node-RED Dashboard (runs in a Web browser from a device on your network)
-* HTTP Requests
+* HTTP Requests (GET and/or POST Methods)
-* Messages published to an onboard MQTT message broker
+* MQTT Messages published to Pi-ve's Mosquitto message broker

 The Node-RED dashboard Web page offers full control of CH and HW with up to 8 programmable 'On' periods per day plus Override/Boost functions.